Search the GHTC website

 DoD research is unique in spanning across all stages of R&D, from basic research to late-stage clinical development and manufacturing, making it the only US agency that can single-handedly advance a single technology from early research to end-stage product.

-DoD support has helped advance DoD support has helped advance:
+DoD support has helped advance at least:

-promising products in late-stage development
+promising products into late-stage development*

 R&D investment by health area R&D investment by health area